Study indicates E. coli vaccine benefits broilers at high risk for infection

 Immunizing broilers against Escherichia coli can yield a good return on investment in flocks confronted with a high challenge of the pathogen, indicate the results of a study.

 The benefits of vaccination against E. coli are well established in long-lived birds such as layers but have been less consistently realized in broilers, possibly due to more varied challenge levels.
-As a result, a collaborative pen trial was conducted by Zoetis Inc. and Auburn University, says Taylor Barbosa, DVM, director of outcomes research for Zoetis.
+As a result, a collaborative pen trial was conducted by Zoetis Inc. and Auburn University, says Kalen Cookson, DVM, director of clinical research for Zoetis.

 Mimicking field conditions is the challenge

-Investigators selected 1,600 broilers for the study and divided them into eight groups of 200 with eight replicates each.
-To mimic field conditions, they vaccinated all groups on day 1 of age with a vaccine that helps protect against infectious bronchitis and Newcastle disease, a practice that is common in the industry.
+Investigators selected 1,600 broilers for the study and divided them into eight groups of 200 with eight replicates each.2 To mimic field conditions, they vaccinated all groups on day 1 of age with a vaccine that helps protect against infectious bronchitis and Newcastle disease, a practice that is common in the industry.
 Four of the groups also received Poulvac® E. coli, a modified-live vaccine containing E. coli.
-The vaccine is nonreactive, with a limited life span in the bird, but it provides macrophage and T-cell activation that helps protect against APEC, Barbosa says.
+The vaccine is nonreactive, with a limited life span in the bird, but it provides macrophage and T-cell activation that helps protect against APEC, Cookson says.3

 On day 28, investigators challenged six of the groups with APEC at different doses.
 Some groups received the challenge by eyedrop and intranasal administration and some by oral gavage.
 The remaining two groups served as controls: One was not vaccinated nor challenged, and one was vaccinated but not challenged (Table 1).